-What is Airbnb Online Experiences and How to Get Started
+What is Airbnb Online Experiences and How to Get Started as a Host

 So far 2020 has been a challenging year for the travel industry worldwide.
 Tour and activity companies are pushing their boundaries to discover new ways to interact with people.
 During these exceptional circumstances, it is definitely worth exploring the opportunities for engaging with new and existing clients online.

 As a tour operator or activity provider, it is vital that you leverage the internet as much as possible.
 This has never been more true than now.
 Although you might be already making the most of your website and social media, going beyond the mainstream platforms is what will make a difference.

 So in this post, we decided to introduce Airbnb Online Experiences.
 This is a new product by Airbnb aiming to help you sell digital experiences, especially during the times of social distancing.
 Have a read through to explore the unique opportunities you have with the platform and more.